alphagov/specialist-publisher/README.md

 ## Nomenclature

 * Specialist Documents: Documents with metadata which are published to Finders
+* Schema: JSON file defining slug, document noun and name of Specialist Document document_types.
+Also has select facets and their possible values for each document_type which are displayed by the `_form.html.erb`.
 * Manual: Grouped Documents published as a number of sections inside a parent document

 ## Current formats